temporalio/documentation/docs-src/cloud/how-to-configure-audit-logging.md

 1. If you don't have an AWS account, follow the instructions from AWS in [Create and activate an AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
 2. To set up Kinesis Data Streams, open the [AWS Management Console](https://aws.amazon.com/console/), search for Kinesis, and start the setup process.

+You can use [this AWS CloudFormation template](https://temporal-auditlogs-config.s3.us-west-2.amazonaws.com/cloudformation/iam-role-for-temporal-audit-logs.yaml) to create a Kinesis stream and an IAM role for the stream.

 Be aware that Kinesis has a rate limit of 1,000 messages per second and quotas for both the number of records written and the size of the records.
 For more information, see [Why is my Kinesis data stream throttling?](https://aws.amazon.com/premiumsupport/knowledge-center/kinesis-data-stream-throttling/)